 My role has evolved a lot since starting, but my days always fly by with the variations of work that come into a creative agency.
-I answer the phone and it could be an enquiry for a new website design, branding or support for an existing website - no two days are ever the same.
+I answer the phone and it could be an enquiry for web design, branding or support for an existing website - no two days are ever the same.
 I also love having the opportunity to get involved with what the team may be working on.
 Whilst I may not be in a creative role, or qualified in website wire-framing and developers code - the team always ask for my opinion on things, to see if I have ideas which will help.
 It would also appear that I've developed a new skill when it comes to creating social media posts for GEL Studios - using a play on words for witty captions has proven to be quite entertaining for the team, so I shall be adding that to the CV!

 I have such an active role, that involves working with with lots of different people.
 From local businesses enquiring, to my regular calls with our retainer clients and partners in the print industry - whoever they are, wherever they are from, we build relationships with them.
 We learn about them, where they have come from and where their journey is taking them.

 From Mum to Account Manager - and everything in between.

 I joined GEL Studios just shy of 3 years ago.
 Summer had just turned 1, and I had been working evenings and weekends in retail to fit around the children.
 However, with Taylor now at school and Oakley about to start pre-school, I felt ready to go back into the 9am-5pm office working life.

 My background had always been admin.
 I joined Nationwide as soon as I left school, where I worked my way up to PA, and I was there until I had Taylor - so 11 years in total.